SYEDIBRAHIMKHALIL/jpmc-financial-fraud-project/README.md

 E. A. Lopez-Rojas , A. Elmir, and S. Axelsson.
 "PaySim: A financial mobile money simulator for fraud detection".
 In: The 28th European Modeling and Simulation Symposium-EMSS, Larnaca, Cyprus.
 2016

-Certainly!
-Below is the README file formatted in Markdown.
-This version includes code blocks, sections for screenshots, and placeholders where you can add your own images and contact details.

 ```markdown
 # JPMorgan Chase Financial Fraud Detection